 That at the time ye were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world: But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 For he is our peace, who hath made both one, and hath broken down the middle wall of partition between us; (Ephesians 2:12-14, though I encourage you to read through to 20.)

 You see, no man knew what God had planned.
 The prophesies and scriptures all pointed to the fact that God was sending a savior for HIS people.
 When Paul wrote that we were alienated, strangers, having no hope…that is exactly where we stood before Jesus died on the cross.
 We, as gentiles, had no access to God, no hope…we were doomed.
-But…God, so loved the world, (John 3:16), that He had a secret plan, a mystery, that according to the scriptures had God revealed His plan, Jesus would not have been crucified.
+But…God, so loved the world, (John 3:16).
+He had a secret plan, a mystery, that according to the scriptures had God revealed His plan, and the enemy knew it, Jesus would not have been crucified.

 Where do you stand today?

 “And if it seem evil unto you to serve the LORD, choose this day whom ye will serve; whether the gods which your fathers served that were on the other side of the flood, of the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve the LORD.”
 (Joshua 24:15)